Table of Contents

 What the heck are you supposed to do?
-The job you have now is fine―it pays pretty well, pushes you, and is somewhat enjoyable―but you really want to move up to the next level.
+The job you have now is fine ― it pays pretty well, pushes you, and is somewhat enjoyable―but you really want to move up to the next level and improve your work performance.

 And unfortunately, you don’t have enough time to give 100% of your focus to developing skills for both jobs.